core-wg/oscore/draft-ietf-core-object-security.md

 The Common Context contains the following parameters:

 * AEAD Algorithm.
 The COSE AEAD algorithm to use for encryption.
-Its value is immutable once the security context is established.

 * Key Derivation Function.
 The HMAC based HKDF {{RFC5869}} used to derive Sender Key, Recipient Key, and Common IV.

 * Master Secret.
 Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
-Its value is immutable once the security context is established.

 * Master Salt.
 Variable length byte string containing the salt used to derive traffic keys and IVs.
-Its value is immutable once the security context is established.

 * Common IV.
 Byte string derived from Master Secret and Master Salt.
 Length is determined by the AEAD Algorithm.

-Its value is immutable once the security context is established.
+The values of the Common Context parameters are immutable once the security context is established.

 The Sender Context contains the following parameters: